lukedinkler/SecureMe-Windows/README.md

-# SecureMeWindows
+# SecureMe (Windows)
-An application that completely secures your Windows Computer.
+A User-friendly application that allows users to automatically fully secure their Windows PC and manage their computer's processes, services, applications, monitor their ports, and add/remove users.